 - Payment Processing: FundRazr accepts all major credit cards and bank payments.
 They process them through your choice of PayPal, WePay, or Stripe.
 You can choose a keep-it-all fundraiser or an all-or-nothing fundraiser, which means you can’t access your funds until and unless you reach your goal.

 - Fees: Individuals can choose a free fundraising model with no platform fees.
-There is a 2.9% plus $0.30 transaction fee for each donation received.
+To cover costs, FundRazr asks donors for an optional tip.
+There’s a third-party payment processing fee of 2.9% plus $0.30 per transaction for each donation received.

 - Disadvantages: The platform is smaller and less trafficked than its major competitors, and some users report that some support materials, like tutorials, are outdated.

 Although a lesser-known platform, Fundly has helped users raise more than $330 million.
 Its keep-it-all policy, which Fundly calls a “no raise requirement,” and its supportive team make it one of the best platforms for personal fundraising.